Non-Stationary Queues with Batch Arrivals: Defining and Decomposing the Queueing Model

+This binomial coefficient form is known to arise for order statistics of independent and identically distributions, see e.g.~\citet{ross2014introduction}.
+Absent particular structural assumptions for a given domain or application, it remains a challenging research problem to express probabilities of order statistics more specifically while maintaining generality.
+Thus, we will adhere to the flexible form used in Equation~\eqref{mainIntSingle}, but we will also refer to these useful specific examples for added context as needed.
+Broadly speaking, no further assumptions are needed to achieve our following decomposition, nor are further assumptions needed to use the decomposition in proof methodologies, as we will show.
+Nevertheless, throughout the remaining sections we will comment on how the resulting expressions can be simplified when assumptions are made.

-This style of reasoning leads us to our first result, which shows how to express $Q(t)$ as a sum of independent, scaled Poisson random variables.
-The same can also be said of $D(t)$, which is defined as the number of departures from the system in the interval $(0,t]$.
+Now, these terms and the style of reasoning in Figure~\ref{thinFig} lead us to our first result, the decomposition of $Q(t)$ into a sum of independent, scaled Poisson random variables.
+Furthermore, by immediate consequence of the queue's decomposition, we can find an analogous representation for the departure process.